 A 72 year-old Greek designer, collector and educator is buried under the weight of his lost dream: the Thessaloniki Design Museum, which made an international splash and then died a slow and peculiar death in the 1990s.
 He is also buried under the weight of his enormous design collection, once the core of his museum and now defunct and too costly to maintain amidst the financial crisis.
 The film follows Stergios Delialis as he realizes he has become a ghost in his own life and contemplates parting with his collection.
 Meanwhile, he undertakes to produce a retrospective of his own design work in the building of his lost museum.

-Stergios Delialis is a Greek designer, collector and educator, best known as the founder of the Thessaloniki Design Museum.
+Stergios Delialis (1944-2019) was a Greek designer, collector and educator, best known as the founder of the Thessaloniki Design Museum.
 In the 1990s, there were only a handful of museums in the world dedicated exclusively to design.
 One of them was the Thessaloniki Design Museum, operating out of a storefront and housing Delialis’ collection of more than 3,000 industrial design objects.

 Delialis was born in Thessaloniki, Greece, in 1944 and developed a passion for sketching and drawing almost as soon as he could pick up a pencil.
 His apprenticeships with an architect, a movie-poster maker, a printer, and with renowned Greek graphic artist Yiannis Svoronos, are the closest he got to formal training.
 He gained prestige as a graphic designer through his early, psychedelia-influenced work, which became associated with some of Greece’s cultural landmarks of the 1970s (such as the cover of Dionysis Savvopoulos’ album To Perivoli Tou Trelou and the logo of Help, Greece’s first discotheque).
 His later work as the iconoclastic designer of interior commercial spaces has been taught in Greek architecture schools and can still be found all over the country.
 Along the way, Delialis developed a keen interest in industrial design, amassing an entire library of reference books and publications, as well as a vast collection of furniture, lighting and everyday objects.